albertan017/LLM4Decompile/README.md

 Reverse Engineering: Decompiling Binary Code with Large Language Models

 ## Updates
-* [2023-03-16] : Add [llm4decompile-6.7b-uo](https://huggingface.co/arise-sustech/llm4decompile-6.7b-uo) model which is trained without prior knowledge of the optimization levels (O0~O3), the average re-executability is arond 0.219, performs the best in our models.
+* [2023-03-16]: Add [llm4decompile-6.7b-uo](https://huggingface.co/arise-sustech/llm4decompile-6.7b-uo) model which is trained without prior knowledge of the optimization levels (O0~O3), the average re-executability is around 0.219, performs the best in our models.

 ## About
 * **LLM4Decompile** is the pioneering open-source large language model dedicated to decompilation.
 Its current version supports decompiling Linux x86_64 binaries, ranging from GCC's O0 to O3 optimization levels, into human-readable C source code.
 Our team is committed to expanding this tool's capabilities, with ongoing efforts to incorporate a broader range of architectures and configurations.
-* **Decompile-Eval** is the first decompilation benchmark focuses on assessing the re-compilability and re-executability aspects of decompiled code.
-It is the C language adaptation of the HumanEval dataset, provides a suite of C solutions and assertions in evaluating the practical utility of decompiled code.
+* **Decompile-Eval** is the first decompilation benchmark that focuses on assessing the re-compilability and re-executability aspects of decompiled code.
+It is the C language adaptation of the HumanEval dataset and provides a suite of C solutions and assertions in evaluating the practical utility of decompiled code.

 ## Evaluation Results